 In my experience managing the Women’s Leadership Program, and from my conversations with program participants, alumni, and partners, this program can have a huge impact on the trajectory of participants’ careers and in their self-perception of their leadership attributes.
 If you are considering nominating yourself or a colleague, there are three major outcomes that you can expect at the completion of the program.

 1. A toolkit of top in-demand leadership skills

-Throughout the program, participants spend three days at Simmons University, learning from renowned faculty members Mary Shapiro and Dr. Stacy Blake-Beard.
-Curriculum focuses on the skills they need to excel at their current jobs and to position themselves for advancement, including identifying and owning your leadership and communication style, building and maintaining a strategic network, self-advocacy, team management, and negotiations.
+Throughout the program learn from renowned faculty members at Simmons University, including Mary Shapiro and Dr. Stacy Blake-Beard.
+Curriculum focuses on the skills they need to excel at their current jobs, to position themselves for advancement, and to create the conditions for other women to thrive.
+These skills include identifying and owning your leadership and communication style, building and maintaining a strategic network, self-advocacy, team management, and negotiations.

 Alumni from the program reported being able to immediately apply these skills for their own self-advocacy and to advance their employer’s goals.
 In fact, 69% of the class of 2018-2019 reported that they expanded their job responsibilities since starting the program, and 34% reported earning a promotion.

 This year, the majority of curriculum will be delivered virtually, maximizing the flexibility and accessiblity of the program in uncertain times.

 Women’s leadership program helped me to refine my skills as a leader and helped me to advocate for myself and what I deserve. - Jen Crawford, Smith, Costello & Crawford